davidxia3/sports_probabilistic_predictions/results/README.md

 - `nhl_brier`: The Brier score of the moneyline based probabilistic predictions for the NHL by season.

-### `ml_seasonal_brier.png`
+### `ml_seasonal_brier.pdf`
-This PNG file contains a line graph displaying the Brier score of the moneyline based probabilistic prediction for each league by season.
+This PDF file contains a line graph displaying the Brier score of the moneyline based probabilistic prediction for each league by season.
 The horizontal axis displays the season as an integer representing the year the season ended.
 The vertical axis is the Brier score.

+### `ml_seasonal_brier.png`
+This PNG file is the same as the previous PDF file, except in PNG format.

 ### `seasonal_home_win.csv`